chimera-linux/dinit-chimera/README.md

 it.
 The `restart = false` ensures manually unmounting the device will not remount it; `restart = true` will make sure it's always mounted, unless stopped explicitly.

+Readiness notification (so that the supervised mount can have reliable dependents) can be done either via the `pipefd` or `pipevar` mechanisms, with the argument to `--ready` determining that (number is for `pipefd`, while a name is for `pipevar`).

 ## Service targets